HardMolar/AINOW-INCUBATOR-HUB-INSURANCE-CLAIM-CAPSTONE-PROJECT/README.md

 <img width="794" height="445" alt="HD1" src="https://github.com/user-attachments/assets/1958c2bb-6d8b-48a7-9ae9-ac7feea15dae" />

   * Distribution of Building_Age vs Claim.
-Visualized this using violon plot, so as to graphically view if the risk is higher for very old buildings or new ones.
+Visualized this using violin plot, so as to graphically view if the risk is higher for very old buildings or new ones.

  <img width="794" height="445" alt="HD1" src="https://github.com/user-attachments/assets/1958c2bb-6d8b-48a7-9ae9-ac7feea15dae" />

   * Bulding Dimension vs Age
 Scatterplot to visualize the analysis of relationship between the two variables.
 This is important to ensure that there is no redundant data (Multi-collinearity)

  <img width="794" height="445" alt="HD1" src="https://github.com/user-attachments/assets/1958c2bb-6d8b-48a7-9ae9-ac7feea15dae" />

 ##  Feature Engineering